Start9Labs/documentation/source/getting-started/initial-setup.rst

     In this step, the Setup App will provide your Embassy with three pieces of critical information:

     * A ed25519 private key.
 Used by the Embassy to create a .onion public address for encrypted and anonymous communication over Tor.
-    * A 4096 bit RSA private key, used by the Embassy to create a SSL certificate for encrypted communication over LAN.
+    * A 4096 bit RSA private key.
+Used by the Embassy to create a SSL certificate for encrypted communication over LAN.
-    * Your master password, used by the Embassy to authenticate you as its one and only master.
-If you lose this password, there is no way to access your Embassy ever again.
-You will be forced to reset the device, resulting in permanent loss of data.
+    * A master password.
+Used by the Embassy to authenticate you as its owner.

     All three secrets are packaged together and transmitted to the Embassy encrypted with its product key.

-.. admonition:: Tips
-    :class: toggle expand
+.. warning:: There is also currently no way to change your password.
 Choose a strong master password.
-Physically write it down.
+Write it down.
 Store it somewhere safe.
 DO NOT LOSE IT.
+If you lose this password, you may be forced to reset the device, resulting in permanent loss of data.

 Setup Complete!
 ===============

 Your Embassy is now hosted on the private web.
-You can view and manage your Embassy by visiting its unique ``.onion`` URL from any Tor-enabled browser.
+You can view and manage your Embassy by visiting its unique Tor Address from any Tor-enabled browser.
 The Setup App contains our recommendations for various devices.